In this post we discuss Andy Murray’s hip injury and why so many former players require joint replacement surgery.

-We are built and maintained by our central nervous system with safety in mind.
+We are built and maintained with safety in mind.
 In order to damage a joint the forces involved in an activity must first breach the limits of our muscular systems.

 The larger the freedom of movement, the less restrictive these barriers must be however.
 This is perhaps why the hip is more vulnerable with it’s large range of available motion.

 In a sport where there is no physical contact this seems unacceptable.
 I have no idea what training Becker, Lendl or even Castle undertook during their careers, but it clearly didn’t prepare their bodies well enough to tolerate the forces involved in tennis.

 Physical preparation for tennis

 When Murray first appeared on the professional circuit much was made about his inability play long matches without breaking down physically.
-This he remedied with training that had obvious, visible results.
+This he remedied with training that had visible results.

 The modern game is said to impose more physical demands than even those a decade ago.
 Just this morning I heard that the major stakeholders in tennis will meet after the U.S Open to discuss the spate of injuries to top players at the tournament.

 2) an increase in the demands that playing on the tour requires.

-As with the players previously mentioned, I have no idea what Murray’s exercise programme looks like but the results are clear.
-We shouldn’t be afraid to question methods of physical preparation which leave players requiring surgery in order to continue to play.
+As with the players previously mentioned, I have no idea what Murray’s exercise programme looks like.
+We shouldn’t be afraid however to question methods of physical preparation that leave players requiring surgery in order to continue to play.

 The future for tennis players

 Professional tennis exacts a huge toll on those who choose to participate.
-The knowledge that previous champions and indeed those that are coaching are doing so with artificial joints should be a sobering thought.
+The knowledge that previous champions and coaches are walking around with artificial joints should be a sobering thought.